jayshozie/ceng240/notes4newbies/W06-examples-of-conditional-and-repetitive-execution.md

 - You can use `eval(input())` to get input from the user.
 - You don't need to keep track of the total iteration count, but you should keep track of the total.
-- It would be best to use a `while True:` loop.
+- It would be best to use a `while True` loop.

 <details>
     <summary>Solution</summary>